-The academic standing and progress of degree seeking students will be reviewed by the departments and Graduate School periodically to ensure that appropriate progress is being made toward the degree.

-The academic standing of all graduate students whose cumulative GPA falls below 3.00 will be reviewed at the end of each academic term by the Dean of the School of Graduate Studies.
-Students having accumulated 9 or more credit hours will be placed on academic probation for one semester; students having accumulated fewer than 9 credit hours will be placed on academic probation until either
+The academic standing and progress of degree seeking students will be reviewed by the UND Occupational Therapy Department and Graduate School periodically to ensure that appropriate progress is being made toward the degree.
+The academic standing of all graduate students whose cumulative GPA falls below 3.00 will be reviewed at the end of each academic term by the Dean of the UND School of Graduate Studies.